sweepai/.github/profile/README.md

 To get started, install https://github.com/apps/sweep-ai.
 Then add the repository you want, make a quick ticket (e.g. writing tests), add the label "sweep" and watch the magic happen.

+For examples of tickets, check out our fork of Langchain: https://github.com/sweepai/langchain, which has Sweep installed.

 Join as an alpha tester at https://discord.gg/j8XxQmpHEF.

 🐦 https://twitter.com/sweep__ai